ModHiFi: Identifying High Fidelity predictive components for Model Modification: Which Components Are Important for Modifying Well-Trained Models?

 Note that solving \cref{eq:MFS} exactly is still equivalent to a constrained binary quadratic optimization problem, known to be NP-hard \citep{arora_barak}.
 Viewing \(\mat{Q}^c\) as the adjacency matrix of a weighted graph, maximizing \cref{eq:MFS} corresponds to identifying a clique of size \(k\), the decision version of the \textsc{Maximum Clique} problem.
 Intuitively, such cliques correspond to groups of components whose joint removal maximally increases the reconstruction error.
-However, since fidelity is monotonic, a natural heuristic selects the \(k\) components with the highest singleton fidelities \(s^l_{ci}\); we call this strategy: \texttt{NAIVE}.